Cantera/cantera/CONTRIBUTING.md

 * Style generally follows PEP8 (https://www.python.org/dev/peps/pep-0008/)
 * Code in `.py` and `.pyx` files needs to be written to work with Python 3
-* The minimum Python version that Cantera supports is Python 3.6, so code should only use features added in Python 3.6 or earlier
+* The minimum Python version that Cantera supports is Python 3.7, so code should only use features added in Python 3.7 or earlier
+* Indicate the version added for new functions and classes with an annotation like `.. versionadded:: X.Y` where `X.Y` is the next Cantera version.
+Significant changes in behavior should be indicated with `.. versionchanged:: X.Y`.
 * Please use double quotes in all new Python code

 ## C#